Plays

 Charlie: I won!

-Jake: Man the competitor, always the best!
-My sister’s ten years older and forever counting… who she beat, till death, almost gleeful when a friend or lover dies, by virtue of outliving them.
-But I survived with her, we both... the others... (emotional) I still pine for them...
-Days without them, not days... life without them, like the torture befalling them... (controls himself) Bet you anything she hopes her husband conks out before she does.
+Jake: Ah, yes!
+Man the competitor, eternal rival, always the best!
+My sister’s like that, ten years older and forever counting… who she beat, till death, almost gleeful when a friend or lover dies, by virtue of outliving them.
+But I survived with her, we both... the others... (emotional) I still pine for them... days without them, not days... life without them, like the torture befalling them... (controls himself) Bet you anything she hopes her husband conks out before she does.
 Never mind the coming loneliness, the silence, they do get along, but like the man said, she likes to win at everything, including at losing… it seems.

-Jake: Feared?
-Shoving, shooting, slashing, burning, thieving, kicking down?
-Words resonating, below the bayonets, the sound of boots on cobble stones?
+Jake: Inspiring fear?
+Feared?
+Shoving?
+Shooting?
+Slashing?
+Burning?
+Thieving?
+Words resonating below real or imaginary bayonets, over the sound of boots on cobble stones?
 So whàt… you say…

 Charlie: So whàt!